Art Automobile: A Concours With A Difference

 Ameya Vikram Mishra

-Ameya is currently an LLM candidate at the Sciences Po Law School.
-Apart from law, he is passionate about vintage & classic cars and is a member of the Heritage Motoring Club of India.
+Ameya is a lawyer based out of Paris.
+Apart from law he is passionate about historic vehicles and is a member of the Heritage Motoring Club of India

 Comments